 Dr. Humphrey has earned numerous awards and recognitions throughout her career, including the YWCA Tribute to Women Leadership Award, 2016 Nellie Leadership Award and distinction as one of the New Pittsburgh Courier’s “50 Women of Excellence.”
 She also earned the Pitt African American Alumni Council’s Sankofa Award, which honors community members who have offered outstanding education support to students of African descent.

-Outside the University, Dr. Humphrey serves on the Board of Directors of the Three Rivers Adoption Council, Urban League of Greater Pittsburgh, Leadership Pittsburgh and Forbes Funds.
+Outside the University, Dr. Humphrey serves on the boards of the Three Rivers Adoption Council, Urban League of Greater Pittsburgh, Leadership Pittsburgh, Forbes Funds and Blood Science Foundation.
 She also serves on the Executive Committee of the International Women’s Fellows of Pittsburgh.

 In 2013, the U.S. Secretary of Transportation appointed Humphrey to the Advisory Council for the U.S. Merchant Marine Academy where she served for four years.